Battle of Fazilka

-The Battle of Fazilka also known as Battle of Sulemanki was a military engagement during the Indo-Pakistani War of 1971 in the western front, near the Indo-Pakistani border in Punjab.
-In this battle Pakistani forces achieve success against the Indian 67 Brigade, capturing significant territory west of Fazilka.
+The Battle of Fazilka, also known as the Battle of Sulemanki, was a military engagement during the Indo-Pakistani War of 1971 in the western front, near the Indo-Pakistani border in Punjab.
+In this battle Pakistani forces achieved success against the Indian 67 Brigade, capturing significant territory west of Fazilka.

 Background

-Fazilka, a prominent border city in Ferozepur district, Punjab, lies at the end of a testing on the Sulemanki headworks in Pakistan.
+Fazilka, a prominent border city in Fazilka district, Punjab, lies at the end of a testing on the Sulemanki headworks in Pakistan.
 Defence of the headworks has always been one of the most important commitments of Pakistan's military planners.
 Their proximity-1.5 kilometres or so from Indian territory-made the area very vulnerable and largely influenced Pakistani concepts of its defence.
 Pakistan had no choice but to gain some cushion of depth by extending operations into Indian territory at the very outset.
 This was achieved in 1965 and was repeated in 1971.